visualpharm/Lunacy/docs/index.md

   <br>

-  In case you have any question, issue or concern you are the most welcome to contact our freindly support team.
+In case you have any question, issue or concern, no matter are you a paying or free customer you are the most welcome to contact our freindly support team.
 We are completely customer service oriented, what means we are oriented on helping to people!
 It is that simple!
 Just try us out!

  <p align="center">
    <img src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/tech_support_2.png'>